meesterkurt/joyofprofessionallearning/_posts/2017-10-08-role-play-cards-on- etsy.markdown

 Every role on the team gives specific characteristics to each player.
 Pick a card and complete a task/project, no matter how big or small, with your team based on the role you randomly chose.

 The cards come in a beautiful tin box for safe keeping.
+Grab a deck and accept the challenge to form your team by drawing a card from the deck.

 Be who you chose!